servicex-sh/httpfile-spring/README.md

 ### Global context variables support

-Some variables, such as `host`, `token`,  shared by multi request, and these variables should be global.
+Some variables, such as `host`, `token`,  shared by multi requests, and these variables could be global.
 You can build HTTP service interface with global context as following:

 ```